podtato-head/podtato-head/docs/plainManifest.md

-# Running the example using a plain manifest
+# Delivering the example using a plain manifest

 Simply run